The purple, pear-shaped fruit displayed in the produce section of the grocery store only tells a small part of the eggplant’s story.

 Flea beetles especially have a real talent for finding any and every eggplant ever grown.

 Okay – so that might be a little dramatic.
-But seriously, their tiny holes punctured in the leaves let you know they’ve found your stash.
+But seriously, tiny holes punctured in the leaves let you know they’ve found your stash.
 But with some perseverance, they can be controlled with organic methods or dealt with by chemical pesticide.

 Other pests that like to make a meal out of eggplant include cutworms and spider mites.